Eddie Durham Tribute — Live at Texas Music Museum

 Durham’s legacy is deeply woven into Texas music history.
 His compositions and arrangements — including “Topsy,” “Moten Swing,” and “I Don’t Want to Set the World on Fire” — remain central to the jazz tradition, while his innovations in riff-based arranging and guitar performance continue to resonate through American music.

-This tribute places Durham where he belongs: at the center of a living Texas story.
+This tribute placed Durham where he belongs: at the center of a living Texas story.

 About Double Vision Jazz Ensemble